 A brief professional notice is appropriate: “Our previous DPO has departed.
 Privacy matters can be directed to [new DPO email].
 We have appointed [name/firm] as our new DPO effective [date].”

-If you engage a fractional DPO, the provider becomes your formal DPO.
-The provider's contact information should replace your previous DPO's in your privacy notice, your data processing agreements, and your vendor questionnaire responses.
+If you engage an outsourced DPO, the provider becomes your formal DPO.
+The provider’s contact information should replace your previous DPO’s in your privacy notice, your data processing agreements, and your vendor questionnaire responses.

 Preventing this from happening again